 Here’s how our new kitchen project came about.
 I designed our old kitchen 10ish years ago (pictured below – with yellow tile), a the time we had a newborn baby (and two giant dogs).
-This design came about because when we moved into this house it didn’t have any kitchen cabinets or counters, when it was built, in 1886, a kitchen was a room with a giant stove, a table and some furniture for storage and no running water!
-Some plumbing was added in the 1930’s but still no counters.
+This design came about because when we moved into this house it didn’t have any kitchen cabinets or counters.
+When it was built, in 1886, a kitchen was a room with a giant stove, a table and some furniture for storage and no running water!
+In our kitchen some plumbing was added in the 1930’s but still no counters.

 In 2002 when we moved in we added some Ikea pieces and it worked well enough.
 Then suddenly we had a new baby and we had a bedroom in the attic and one bedroom right off of the kitchen which was the only option for the nursery.
 We quickly realized that it didn’t work to have a new baby sleeping right next to the kitchen.
 So we built this wall (with the green picture on it), and I designed the kitchen with the yellow tile.
 The new wall formed a hallway, so the nursery was now off the hallway, but the kitchen became smaller.
 We had no budget at all when we built this kitchen so I needed to design something around Ikea cabinets, the natural birch flat panel design is what I choose.
 I installed the tile myself, we had a carpenter build the upper cabinet and soffit.
 It had a modern vibe that stemmed from the Ikea cabinets.
 It worked, and we loved the tile.

 Over time it really bothered me that the style was so foreign from the rest of the house, and the main feature that I loved about the house, the height of the ceilings and nicely proportioned rooms were fighting with the horizontal cabinet design.
-So, with re-work on the back of the house, and no need for a nursery on the main floor (we now have two bedrooms in the old attic), it seemed it was time to take back the hallway and add it to the kitchen.
+So, when it came time to re-work on the back of the house, and we no longer had the need for a nursery on the main floor (we now have two bedrooms in the old attic), it seemed it was time to take back the hallway and add it to the kitchen.
 All those reasons along with the fact that the Ikea cabinets were now discontinued lead us making a new kitchen part of this project, rather than extending the Ikea kitchen.